 However, if your glassware and dishes haven’t been packed properly, you may find yourself with only chipped glasses to drink out of, and cracked bowls to serve your cereal in.

-By following these simple guidelines, you can rest easy in the knowledge that all your breakables will arrive in tact.
+By following these simple guidelines on how to pack dishes and glassware, you can rest easy in the knowledge that all your breakables will arrive intact.

 Before packing can start, you need to have all the right moving supplies at your fingertips:

 - Boxes: Make sure they are sturdy.
 If they are flat-packed, ensure you assemble them according to the manufacturer’s instructions and securely tape the base for reinforcement.

 - Parcel tape.